thomasvan/ubuntu16-magento-ce-2-nginx-php7-supervisord-sshd/README.md

 ```
 $ ssh -p 2222 magento@127.0.0.1
 # To drop into root
-$ sudo -s
+$ su - # then enter the root password
 ```

 Now that you've got SSH access, you can setup your FTP client the same way, or the SFTP Sublime Text plugin, for easy access to files.

-To get the MySQL's and magento user's password, check the top of the docker container logs for it:
+To get the root, MySQL and magento user's password, check the top of the docker container logs:

 ```
 $ docker logs <container-id>
 ```
 or ssh to your container and view those files:
 ```
+$ cat /root-pw.txt
+$ cat /magento-pw.txt
-$ cat /magento.txt
+$ cat /mysql-root-pw.txt
 $ cat /magento-db-pw.txt
-$ cat /mysql-root-pw.txt
 ```